-Elmo's House Artist Residency is located in the small seaside town of Batan, Aklan.
+Elmo's House Artist Residency is in the small seaside town of Batan, Aklan.
 Amidst a tropical location and distinct cultural history, it’s the first artist residency in the region.
 The House is at the heart of a quiet fishing village, within a short distance to secluded beaches and lush mountains.
 Elmo's House is a multi-level six bedroom home.
 There are two 2,500 square feet open-air floors designated as communal working areas and studios.
 These spaces have unobstructed views of the town and boast inspiring sunrises and sunsets.
-Artist will have have their own private room, shared lavatories and use of a stocked kitchen.
-Homemade dinners will be provided and enjoyed as a daily communal event by the artists in residence.
+Artist will have a private room, shared lavatories and use of a stocked kitchen.
+Homemade dinners will be provided and enjoyed as a daily communal event for artists in residence.

 Elmo’s House welcomes contemporary artists working in any medium.
 The Residency’s location and the community it is a part of is an important and unique aspect that can enrich one’s practice.
-Special consideration will be expressed towards artists' proposals that aligns with the Residency's mandate.
+Special consideration for artists' proposals that align with the Residency's mandate.

-As an artist, Elmo’s House founder and Residence Director, Kuh Del Rosario, is interested in building upon the semantics of materiality and the relationship between the natural and the man-made.
-This focus on the tangible, has functioned in grounding the existential ideas that motivate her work.
+Elmo’s House founder and Residence Director, artist Kuh Del Rosario, is interested in building upon the semantics of materiality and the relationship between the natural and the human-made.
+This focus on the tangible has functioned in grounding the existential ideas that motivate her work.
 This trajectory has led to questions of ancestry and indigenous roots, which made it crucial to continue her practice in the Philippines.
 Living and working in Vancouver provided a perspective that had to change eventually.
-She found herself mining her own story until it was no longer possible to dig into earth that is not her own.

-Elmo’s House Artist Residency was originally conceived to simultaneously satisfy a culmination of challenges.
-It started out as a personal project that has grown to encompass ideas and goals beyond its original intent.
-Its current keepers, Kuh Del Rosario and her partner Ryan Romero, have revived the House after a long period of it sitting uninhabited.
+Elmo’s House Artist Residency started as a personal project that has grown to encompass ideas and goals beyond its original intent.
+Its current keepers, Kuh Del Rosario and her partner Ryan Romero, have revived the House after an extended period of it sitting uninhabited.
 Today, Elmo’s House Artist Residency presents a new direction to both their practices and a new chapter for the Del Rosario family home.

-Elmo’s House Artist Residency is run out of the house Patrocino Salazar Del Rosario built in the early 1960’s in preparation for his growing family.
+Elmo’s House Artist Residency operates out of the house Patrocino Salazar Del Rosario built in the early 1960’s in preparation for his growing family.
 Over the years the house has undergone several renovations and additions, with the most recent and dramatic commissioned by one of his sons, Elmo Del Rosario.
-Over several years starting in the mid 1990’s, Elmo slowly added vertical space to the house with two open air floors and spare rooms.
-It is not uncommon for houses in Batan to be developed in piecemeal as extra money becomes available.
+Over several years starting in the mid-1990’s, Elmo slowly added vertical space to the house with two open-air floors and spare rooms.
+It is not uncommon for homes in Batan to be developed in piecemeal as extra money becomes available.
 The construction of this particular house is no different.
-What distinguishes itself from neighbouring houses is Elmo’s singular vision clearly articulated in each brick and stone.
+What distinguishes itself from neighbouring dwellings is Elmo’s singular vision clearly articulated in each brick and stone.
 Without consulting an architect, the design of the house was definitively his.

 Residence Director &